10pearls/style-guides/javascript/README.md

     ```

   <a name="objects--reserved-words"></a><a name="3.2"></a>
   - [3.2](#objects--reserved-words) If your code will be executed in browsers in script context, don't use [reserved words](http://es5.github.io/#x7.6.1) as keys.
 It won't work in IE8.
-[More info](https://github.com/airbnb/javascript/issues/61).
 It’s OK to use them in ES6 modules and server-side code. jscs: [`disallowIdentifierNames`](http://jscs.info/rule/disallowIdentifierNames)

     ```javascript
     // bad